ainafatin/Python-Data-Science/README.md

 # Python-Data-Science
-A compilation of projects and assignments completed as part of the Python Data Science program, certified by ICTC.
+A compilation of projects completed as part of the Professional Certification in Python Data Science, certified by International Council for Technology Certifications (ICTC).